 This is where you can have a look at some of our fine old Scottish sayings that go back not only to grandma’s day, but for generations beyond.
-And you can add your own.
+And some that are not so old.

-Most of them are not used anymore, and maybe that’s just as well as they can even confuse some Scots, depending which part of the country you’re in.
+Some of them are not used much now.
+Maybe that’s just as well as they can even confuse some Scots, depending which part of the country you’re in.
 The Scottish dialect can vary so much, from The Highlands to South Ayrshire, and from East to West, so in different parts of the country, different words can actually mean the same thing.

 Honestly, some of these sayings will have you scratching your head, as I did, but I will translate the meanings, as I understand them.
 Like they say “a nod’s as guid as a wink tae a blind horse”, meaning, explain yourself properly, and make your meaning clear.

 If you understand that, you’re halfway there!
 Most Scots tend to use slang occasionally and think nothing of it.
-It’s when you read some you see how funny they are.
+It’s only when you read some you see how funny they are.
 Take a look at some of the old Scottish sayings, some not so old, Scottish words, and slang…

 - I’ll gie ye a skelpit lug! – I’ll give you a slap on the ear.